 636 F Street, Eureka, CA 95501 | (707) 442-0278

 The Morris Graves Museum of Art offers programs for families and kids alike.

-On the second Saturday each month from 2 to 4 PM, the Family Arts Day offers hands-on art projects and activities inspired by current exhibitions designed for families and kids aged 5-12.
-Come explore the museum and get creative with hands-on arts project designed for families to create together.
+On the second Saturday of each month from 2 to 4 PM, the Family Arts Day offers hands-on art projects and activities inspired by current exhibitions designed for families and kids aged 5-12.
+Come explore the museum and get creative with hands-on art projects designed for families to create together.
 Art educators will welcome children and families to the museum to interpret and appreciate the arts through hands-on learning.

 240 E Street, Eureka, California 95501 | (707) 443-1947

 The Clarke Historical Museum, located in the historic Bank of Eureka building in Old Town (also the location of the Eureka Visitor Center!) is Humboldt County’s largest museum.
 The Native American collection is a living museum that works closely with the area’s local tribes and is considered among the country’s largest and best.
 Through period rooms and ever-changing exhibits, learn about the area’s layered past.
 Downloadable scavenger hunts and coloring books are available on the museum’s website.